If you are looking for a list of certified hardware configurations tested by GRAPHISOFT to work well with ARCHICAD, you can find it here.

 - the devices that can open and play the BIMx model

-CPU: Up to ArchiCAD 15 the Global Illumination render is performed by the CPU.
-Starting with ArchiCAD 16 this load is shared between the GPU and the CPU.
+Up to ARCHICAD 15 the Global Illumination render is performed by the CPU.
+Starting with ARCHICAD 16 this load is shared between the GPU and the CPU.
 As the majority of the render is calculated by the GPU, any mid range CPUs should just work fine.
 For the second group any recent CPUs should be good even low-range ones.

 You may want to optimize your model to run on even on entry level computers or on mobile devices.
 For techniques see: BIMx/Optimization